josemavarez11/User-Navigation-Tracker/readme.md

 ## ¿How to install and run the Tracker?

-1. Choose the version of the tracker you want to use.
+**1. Choose the version of the tracker you want to use.**

-2. Install the crypto-js library:
+**2. Install the crypto-js library:**

    npm i crypto-js

-5. Include the files inside the js-version folder in the utils folder of your project.
+**3. Include the files inside the js-version folder in the utils folder of your project.**

 For the javascript version:

-   4. Insert the following tag in the head section of the html pages where you want the tracker to act:
+   **4. Insert the following tag in the head section of the html pages where you want the tracker to act:**

        <script src="/utils/tracker.js" alt="">